-5.4 BUILDING M
+5.11 BUILDING M (FIG 14)

-5.4.1 This is one of the smallest buildings in the township lying on the boggy margins of the burn.
-It was one of the later buildings, reputedly built as a poorhouse by the Lord of Argyll (RCAHMS 1992).
+5.11.1 This east / west aligned structure is one of the smallest buildings in the Township lying on the boggy margins of the burn.
+It was one of the later buildings in the settlement, reputedly built as a poorhouse by the Duke of Argyll (RCAHMS 1992).
 The building appears to retain much of its original walling, albeit heavily whitewashed, with gabled ends; the western gable housing a fireplace and chimney.
 The building was originally thatched, but was roofless at the time of the formation of the Museum Trust.
 Purlin sockets [1211 and 1212] and ridge pads [1202 and 1204] can be seen internally in both gables.
 No cruck-bases or cruck positions were observed within the building, suggesting they have either been infilled, or that the low-status building had more traditional ground-set crucks.

-- 5.4.2 The wall-heads were repaired around the windows and new frames, a thatched roof and trusses were added by the Museum Trust in 1976. - 5.4.3 The floor shows several phases, from rough stone flagging [1201] to modern concrete flagstones, laid by the Museum Trust.
+- 5.11.2 The wall-heads were repaired around the windows and new frames, a thatched roof and trusses were added by the Museum Trust in 1976. - 5.11.3 The floor shows several phases, from rough stone flagging [1201] to modern concrete flagstones, laid by the Museum Trust.
 The principle box bed was located in the western corner and, but there is also a concrete floor pad [1216] in the northern corner of the building that shows the position of a second box bed.

-5.5 BUILDING N
+5.12 BUILDING N (FIG 15)

-- 5.5.1 This ruined structure was the barn, for longhouse D, the main structure standing intact, with roof, until a gale in 1968.
+- 5.12.1 This ruined, north south aligned, structure is the barn, for long-house D, the main structure standing intact, with roof, until a gale in 1968.
 Henceforth the building has deteriorated rapidly and now little is identifiable and interpretable.
 The north-west corner of the barn [1304] was possibly reconstructed, with the west wall bowing at its northern end and returning to the east, whereas it originally continued north into a second cell, which appears to be shown as a ruin in the photograph of 1904 (Buchanan et al 1988).
 The photograph also shows the barn with a hipped southern end and a gabled northern end.
-All that remains of the original cruck for the hipped roof is an out of situ timber [1312], amidst a large area of collapse against the eastern wall [1301], whilst the northern gable [1304] survives to less than 1m in height. - Little remains of the opposing entrances [1309 and 1311]; the footings of the 5.5.2 southern jamb on the eastern elevation [1301] and those of the northern jamb [1303] of the narrow door in the western elevation appear intact, whilst the eastern doorway [1311] has been remodelled.
+All that remains of the original cruck for the hipped roof is an ex situ timber [1312], amidst a large area of collapse against the eastern wall [1301], whilst the northern gable [1304] survives to less than 1m in height. - 5.12.2 Little remains of the opposing entrances [1309 and 1311]; the footings of the southern jamb on the eastern elevation [1301] and those of the northern jamb [1303] of the narrow door in the western elevation appear intact, whilst the eastern doorway [1311] has been remodelled.
 Although no documentary evidence was revealed for any alterations by the Museum Trust, the apparent brick jamb and wall on the north side of the doorway appear to relate to the narrowing of a previously widened opening.
 However, the RCAHMS photograph of 1963 (AG/833) clearly shows the doorway in its original form; there is no evidence of the inserted brickwork, and the stonework to the north does not match any of the stonework on the photograph.
-If the reported date of the photograph was correct then this would suggest that the intervention was undertaken by the Museum Trust between 1963 and 1968 when the roof blew off; however, Bob Smith does not remember any such interventions, which may suggest that the work pre-dated his time as curator (1963-1986), and therefore the reported date of the photograph is incorrect.
+This would suggest that the intervention was undertaken by Argyll Estates, who still owned the building, between 1963 and 1968 when the roof blew off.

-5.6 BUILDING O
+5.13 BUILDING O (FIG 16)